 But now I can enjoy it again without the guilt with this Vegan Tetrazzini with Soy Curls.
 I have to admit, this dish also reminds me of tuna casserole.

-It’s easier than the ingredients and prep look although there are a few steps.
-This is a great dish to serve to a crowd because it makes at least 8 servings.
+Although there are a few steps, it’s easier than the ingredients and prep look.
+This dish is great for a crowd because it makes at least eight servings.

-If you don’t know about soy curls from Butler Foods you can read about them on their website.
-Basically, they’re just made from non-GMO soy that has been dehydrated.
-It’s as simple as soaking them for 10 minutes to begin using them in dishes as a substitute for meat.
+If you don’t know about soy curls from Butler Foods, you can read about them on their website.
+They’re made from dehydrated non-GMO soy.
+Preparing them is as simple as soaking them for 10 minutes.
+You can use them in dishes as a substitute for meat.
+Locate where to purchase them with this “where to buy” link.

 Add these plant-based recipes to your meal plan: